shssoichiro/encoding-guide/src/filtering/intro_ffmpeg.md

 #### Codec
 A codec (**co**der/**dec**oder) is the piece of code that actually encodes the data you put in.
-It takes in and produces an elementary stream.
+It takes as input and produces as output an elementary stream.

 #### Filter
 A filter is a piece of code you can apply to the data to